itobey/fddb-exporter/README.md

 This application is especially useful for individuals who want to keep their FDDB diaries for themselves.
 FDDB only stores entries for up to 2 years for premium members, and even less for free users.
 Additionally, it is very handy if you want to query your data to see on which days you have entered specific products.
+See the [documentation](https://itobey.github.io/fddb-exporter/) for a deep dive.
+There is also a [Flutter app](https://github.com/itobey/fddb-exporter-app) available as a frontend.

 # Key Features

 - Exports daily nutritional totals: calories, fat, carbohydrates, sugar, protein, and fiber
 - Stores detailed information on consumed products, including name, amount, nutritional values, and link to the product page
 - Supports scheduled daily exports and manual exports for specific date ranges
 - Provides a RESTful API for data retrieval and export operations
 - A special API endpoint to find correlations to matching dates for checking food allergies